 Check at least one box.
 The period covered by a statement is determined by the type of statement you are filing.
-If you are completing a 2020 annual statement, do not change the pre-printed dates to reflect 2021.
+If you are completing a 2021 annual statement, do not change the pre-printed dates to reflect 2022.
 Your annual statement is used for reporting the previous year's economic interests.
-Economic interests for your annual filing covering January 1, 2021, through December 31, 2021, will be disclosed on your statement filed in 2022.
+Economic interests for your annual filing covering January 1, 2022, through December 31, 2022, will be disclosed on your statement filed in 2023.
 See Reference Pamphlet, page 4.

-Combining Statements: Certain types of statements may be combined.
+Combining Statements: Certain types of statements for the same position may be combined.
 For example, if you leave office after January 1, but before the deadline for filing your annual statement, you may combine your annual and leaving office statements.
 File by the earliest deadline.
 Consult your filing officer or the FPPC.